-Get your arts and culture fix at these incredible Toronto summer live-music festivals and events.
+Get your arts and culture fix at these incredible summer events in Toronto.

 Listen up: music festival season is here!
-You’ll find live music of every genre celebrated in Toronto concert venues stretching from the shores of Lake Ontario to the fields of Downsview Park this June, July and August.
+You’ll find live music of every genre celebrated in Toronto summer concert venues stretching from the shores of Lake Ontario to the fields of Downsview Park this June, July and August.
+Summer events in Toronto are a must!

 Ready to experience classical music, EDM, jazz, salsa (and much, much more!) in some of the city’s nicest parks and green spaces?
-Here’s where to go.
+Here’s where to go to find live music in Toronto.

 Summer Music in the Garden

 Toronto is one of the best cities for classical music.
-Case in point: the waterfront’s enchanting Toronto Music Garden, which hosts Summer Music in the Garden, a free concert series on Thursday evenings and Sunday afternoons at the edge of Lake Ontario.
+Case in point: Waterfront’s enchanting Toronto Music Garden, which hosts Summer Music in the Garden, a free concert series happening on most Thursday evenings and Sunday afternoons at the edge of Lake Ontario.

 Toronto Jazz Festival

-Celebrating 36 years of crowd-pleasing, international jazz in 2023, Toronto Jazz Festival is a 10-day festival that boasts four outdoor stages in the city’s upscale Yorkville neighbourhood and in a variety of venues across town.
+In 2024, Toronto Jazz Festival will celebrate 37 years of crowd-pleasing, international jazz.
+The 10-day festival boasts six outdoor stages in the city’s upscale Yorkville neighbourhood and various venues across town.

 Electric Island